KingDuckZ/dindexer/README.md

 The program will go through every file in the path you specify.
 Hashing everything in that path could take a bit of time, so please be patient.

 You can run dindexer --help to see a list of available switches.
+To get a list of all commands you can just run `dindexer --help`.
+To get help on a specific command, run `dindexer <command> --help`.

+###		Code architecture		###
+I wrote dindexer with the idea of having at least one GUI for it at som point.
+Since I'm just writing a CLI interface for now, I've decided to put all of the 'core' functionalities in a shared object (*machinery*).
+Other useful, lower level bits can be found in *common*.

+As the code is being changed all the time, I'll be waiting to get a more stable interface before writing any detailed documentation.
+In the meantime you can have a look at the various command line programs to find examples of how to use the different parts of machinery, or you can get in touch with me on IRC (see *Contact me* at the bottom).

 ##   Build instructions   ##
 ###  Dependencies  ###